go-iiif/go-iiif-aws/README.md

 * `AmazonECSTaskExecutionRolePolicy`
 * A custom policy with the necessary permissions your task will need to read-from and write-to source and derivative caches (typically S3)

-The task should be run in `awsvpc` network mode and required the `FARGATE` capability.
+The task should be run in `awsvpc` network mode and require the `FARGATE` capability.

 ## Tools